 Creative superfoods that you can add to your coffee are:

-- Turmeric: Adding this to your coffee allows for an anti-inflammatory effect on the body and turmeric helps to support brain function.
+Adding this to your coffee allows for an anti-inflammatory effect on the body and turmeric helps to support brain function.

-- Lemon balm: A lemon-scented herb in the mint family.
+A lemon-scented herb in the mint family.
 It has traditionally been used to improve mood and cognitive function and as a sleep aid and digestive tonic.
 It promotes calmness and reduces stress and anxiety.
 It is available in essential oil form to add to your coffee.

-- MCT oil: MCT oil is coconut oil that has gone through a refinement process that involves extracting and isolating the medium-chain triglycerides.
+MCT oil is coconut oil that has gone through a refinement process that involves extracting and isolating the medium-chain triglycerides.
 Since it is a healthy fat, when paired with coffee, it helps the fats to absorb slowly into the system and it kicks the body into a fat-burning drive first thing in the morning.

-- Liquid chlorophyll: Chlorophyll is the compound extracted from dark leafy greens that is responsible for the green pigment.
+Chlorophyll is the compound extracted from dark leafy greens that is responsible for the green pigment.
 One particular study on the antioxidative capacity of chlorophyll isolated from spinach described how it increased the lifespan of microorganisms by more than 20 percent.
 The researchers report that “dietary chlorophyll derivatives support the recommendation of nutritionists to eat green vegetables and salads containing high contents of chlorophyll, as this could help to improve human health and prevent diseases.”
 Add to your coffee - it will not change the flavor!

 Overall, I believe that caffeine is not the enemy.
 It’s only troublesome if we have too much of it.
 If you do choose to enjoy coffee, keep it to no more than one cup a day.
 If you feel like you have had too much caffeine, consider abstaining for a month to give your body a break and then reassess how you feel when you ingest it.